 Not Taken So Literally

-This is a comprehensive Japanese world view or aesthetic centered on the acceptance of transience.
-Although that’s a definition of sorts, this word is widely considered untranslatable.
+侘寂 is a comprehensive Japanese worldview or aesthetic centered on the acceptance of transience.
+Although that’s a definition of sorts, this word is often considered untranslatable.

-Making no distinction of status, where one can speak and act freely without considering pressure and authority from others.
+無礼講 refers to a context (usually an informal event like a party or drinking session) where there’s no distinction of status and where one can speak and act freely without pressure from others.

 How to Learn More Weird Japanese Words